ALTIBASE/Documents/ReleaseNotes/eng/Altibase_Migration_Center_7_19_Release_Notes.md

 ### Support PostgreSQL 9.6 ~ 18 as Source Database
 PostgreSQL 9.6, 10, 11, 12, 13, 14, 15, 16, 17 and 18 have been added to the list of supported source databases.

+### Support for PostgreSQL's Identity Column Migration
+Altibase does not support PostgreSQL’s identity column feature.
+Accordingly, during migration, a sequence is automatically created to replace the identity column.
+The column’s default value is then set to the .nextval of the generated sequence to replicate the original behavior.

+### Support for PostgreSQL's DOMAIN type Column Migration
+Altibase does not support PostgreSQL's DOMAIN data type.
+Accordingly, DOMAIN columns are mapped to base data type columns, and constraints defined on the DOMAIN are converted into column-level constraints.

 <br/>

 # 3. Open Source Libraries / Royalty-Free Images Used